-In accordance with Article 6.4 of the Code, the FEI shall ask laboratories to analyze Samples in conformity with the International Standard for Laboratories and Article 4.7 of the International Standard for Testing and Investigations.
+In accordance with Article 6.4 of the Code, the FIVB shall ask laboratories to analyze Samples in conformity with the International Standard for Laboratories and Article 4.7 of the International Standard for Testing and Investigations

-Laboratories at their own initiative and expense may analyze Samples for Prohibited Substances or Prohibited Methods not included on the standard Sample analysis menu, or as requested by the FEI.
-Results from any such analysis shall be reported to the FEI and have the same validity and Consequences as any other analytical result.31
+Laboratories at their own initiative and expense may analyze Samples for Prohibited Substances or Prohibited Methods not included on the standard Sample analysis menu, or as requested by the FIVB.
+Results from any such analysis shall be reported and have the same validity and consequence as any other analytical result.31

-6.5 Further Analysis of a Sample Prior to or During Results Management
+6.5 Further Analysis of Sample Prior to or During Results Management

-There shall be no limitation on the authority of a laboratory to conduct repeat or additional analysis on a Sample prior to the time the FEI notifies an Athlete that the Sample is the basis for an Article 2.1 anti-doping rule violation charge.
-If after such notification the FEI wishes to conduct additional analysis on that Sample, it may do so with the consent of the Athlete or approval from a hearing body.
+There shall be no limitation on the authority of a laboratory to conduct repeat or additional analysis on a Sample prior to the time the FIVB notifies an Athlete that the Sample is the basis for an Article 2.1 anti-doping rule violation charge.
+If after such notification the FIVB wishes to conduct additional analysis on that Sample, it may do so with the consent of the Athlete or approval from a hearing body.